tengstrand/lein-polylith/readme.md

 In this first release of the Polylith we only support having one development environment and we don’t support adding or removing bases against the development environment either.
 The reason is that we wanted to release an [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product).
 A consequence of these decisions is that it’s harder to edit and test components that are not part of the *development* environment (like *address-fake* in this case).

-What you can do in the meanwhile is to edit *address-fake* either from its own project or from the *cmd-line-test* system project by using your favourite development environment.
+What you can do in the meanwhile is to edit *address-fake* either from its own project or from the *cmd-line-test* system project.

 You can now either add unit tests to *address-fake* or create system-level tests by manually creating a *test/se/example* directory structure under *example/systems/cmd-line-test*, adding your tests there and making sure you execute these from your [CI](https://en.wikipedia.org/wiki/Continuous_integration) build.